-Just because this holiday is all about the treats doesn't mean you have to spoil your blood sugars!
-Don't let them creep & crawl this Halloween.
+However you're celebrating, keep this holiday the right kind of spooky.
+Just because Halloween is all about the treats doesn't mean you have to spoil your blood sugars!
+Don't let them creep and crawl this year.

-Instead, check out our top tips on how to have ultimate Halloween fun without the blood glucose haunts.
+Instead, check out our top tips on how to have ultimate Halloween fun without the blood sugar haunts.

 Talk Trick-or-Treat Tactics